 This is the time to express how it really feels now that this person is in your life.
 “Don’t be shy!”
 Keehn laughs, “Put yourself fully out there at the end and toss insecurities to the wind.”
 As for the final line itself, you can of course never go wrong in baring it all through a simple, powerful ‘I love you.’

 Don’t know where to start, or having trouble finding a creative flow?
 “Take a deep breath, close your eyes, and think about your partner,” Keehn says, “[and] let your heart and head fill up with their presence.”
 By creating a safe space for yourself, thoughts, feelings, and words will start to bubble up without judgment.
 When they do, just write without worrying about how it sounds.
 Poetic phrases, concrete statements, and sweet nothings are all perfect.
 “If you’re feeling stuck,” she adds, “turn to outside inspiration, such as existing love letters, marriage vows, and, of course, Shakespeare, to guide the way.”

 For a love letter that doesn’t feel trivial or forced, Keehn suggests going slow and piecing it together a bit at a time.
 “The vast majority of us want to rush through something when it feels awkward or outside of our comfort zone,” she says, “but when you think about it, just about everything we do, even really big things, are done in small steps…”

 Pick a Personalized Medium

 Yay, you’ve written the contents of your letter!
 A fun and, often overlooked, component of the letter itself, is what you write it on.
-“Let yourself have fun!” says Keehn, “The love letter doesn’t have to be on a fancy piece of stationary to be special.”
+“Let yourself have fun!”
+Keehn says, “The love letter doesn’t have to be on a fancy piece of stationary to be special.”